sca-nit-jsr/Code-Nemesis/README.md

 ## Contribution
 You can submit your working code for the question by posting solution with question name in the respective language directory if not exists create a new one.

-`Please provide only an optimized a working and well explained solution`
+`Please provide only an optimize working and well explained solution.`

 ## Maintainer
 **Name :** Deepak Chauhan